roywei/ProjectAnimalCrossing/README.md

 ## Dependency
 - Node
-- AWS Simple Email Service(SES) for email notification
-- AWS-SDK (node version)
+- Slack Access Token

 ## Instruction
-0. clone this repo, run "npm install" to install dependencies
+1. clone this repo, run "npm install" to install dependencies
-1. Change url, cookie, sourceEmailAddr, destinationEmailAddrs
-2. You need an AWS account and follow AWS SES tutorial to setup your email for sending and receving notifications
+2. You need an Slack access token to send messages, you can create a [legacy token](https://api.slack.com/legacy/custom-integrations/legacy-tokens) or [slack app](https://api.slack.com/start)
 3. Run "node index.js" in the home directory in your local environment.
 Keep your machine and internet connection on.

 ## Notes